Sean-K-Madigan/README-Generator/Output/README.md

-  # README Generator
+  # SVG Logo Generator

   ## Project Description

-  The goal of this project is to create a javascript program that can be run locally via node.js.
-This program will prompt the user for information and use that information to create a professional README.md file.
-This program allows the developer to spend significanly less time formatting and writing their README file.
-The development of this program allowed me to learn how to use JavaScript locally with the Node.js program to prompt the user for command line input and write files directly from the command line information.
+  The goal of this project is to create a back-end program that allows the user to quickly create logos for various applications.
+The logo will be a 300px x 200px svg file that contains up to 3 letters in the color of the users choice and their choice from a list of shapes.
+This solves the problem of freelance developers having to pay graphic designers to generate simple logos.
+I learned how to implement testing and deepened my understanding of Inquirer.

   ## Table of Contents